wronnyhuang/metapoison/README.md

 Here, `cwT0` is the Carlini-Wagner adversarial loss of the victim model at the current epoch.
 It should progressively go down below zero, indicating a successful attack. `accT0` also indicates whether or not the attack is successful.
 Also, `accV` is the validation accuracy.
 Since only 10% of CIFAR-10 is used as the training set, the validation accuracy should be much lower than typical, converging just above 50%.

 ### What did that command do?
-- `np=3` tells MPI to start 3 processes in parallel, which is about the maximum amount that will fit on a single GPU memory-wise. `nreplay=8` tells each process to sequentially compute the adversarial loss from 8 different models.
+- `np 3` tells MPI to start 3 processes in parallel, which is about the maximum amount that will fit on a single GPU memory-wise. `nreplay=8` tells each process to sequentially compute the adversarial loss from 8 different models.
 Therefore we are using `np * nreplay = 24` surrogate models in our ensemble when crafting poisons.
-If you have a 4 GPU machine, things can be sped up by using `np=12` and `nreplay=2`.
+If you have a 4 GPU machine, things can be sped up by using `np 12` and `nreplay=2`.
 The processes will always be evenly distributed across available GPUs.
 - `01234` is an example of a mandatory unique user-specified ID given to each poison crafting run.
 It is stored as metadata on the [comet experiment](https://www.comet.ml/docs/python-sdk/Experiment/) associated with that run and can be invoked later when running a victim evaluation to download the crafted poisons.
 Unless you're debugging, we recommend you change this unique ID every time you run a new crafting experiment.
 - `victimproj` is the user-specified name of the [comet project](https://www.comet.ml/docs/user-interface/#projects) where individual victim training runs will be stored.
 They are grouped into a comet project because there may be more than one victim training run per set of poisons.
 - `targetclass`, `poisonclass`, `ytargetadv` are the IDs of the target, poison, and adversarial classes.
 See [CIFAR10 classes](https://www.cs.toronto.edu/~kriz/cifar.html) for reference.
 For CIFAR10, the range is [0, 10).